Practical advice on how to help

 Discrimination against someone in the workplace, or having a workplace which is unhealthy or unsafe, can have legal implications.
 It is important, then, to understand everyone’s legal rights and responsibilities regarding mental illness in the workplace.

-How to help a colleague affected by mental illness
+How to help a colleague affected by mental health issues

-Mental illness is greatly misunderstood, and those affected are often stigmatised and treated disrespectfully because of this.
+Mental health issues are greatly misunderstood, and those affected are often stigmatised and treated disrespectfully because of this.

 No one expects you to be a psychiatric expert, but understanding the basic facts, such as symptoms and effects on everyday functioning, can dispel myths and help you be more aware of how it feels for your colleague when they are unwell.

 It makes a big difference to those affected when someone makes the effort to understand and offer support.
-People with mental illness can sometimes feel left out or not listened to.
+People with mental health issues can sometimes feel left out or not listened to.
 It is important to remember to include them in discussions, meetings and social events.

-When someone with a mental illness is receiving appropriate treatment and support, they may not need additional help at work.
+When someone with a mental health issue is receiving appropriate treatment and support, they may not need additional help at work.
 When they become unwell, though, it can be confusing to know where to turn for help.

 Avoid giving advice on dealing with mental illness (unless qualiﬁed to do so).
 Instead, focus on getting professional help, see ‘Services’ in this guide.